-Government Tribal Schools and Hostels are located in tribal areas of the state.
+Government Tribal Schools and Hostels are located in tribal areas of the State.
 Students in these shools are unable to study during the period of load shading at night.
 Considering this, MEDA has introduced a scheme of installation of Wind Solar Hybrid System for generation of electricity in these schools and hostels.
-It is proposed to implement the programme in 10 Ashram Shalas / Hostels with total estimated cost of Rs.
-15.00 lakhs, Out of this State share will be Rs.
-150.00 lakhs and Central Government Share will be Rs.
-350.00 lakhs.
+Under this programme Nil villags will be covered with estimated cost of Rs.
+Nil lakhs.